F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_profile_oneconnect.html.markdown

 * `name` (Required) Name of the profile_oneconnect

+* `partition` - (Optional) Displays the administrative partition within which this profile resides

-* `defaults_from` - (Required) Specifies the profile that you want to use as the parent profile.
+* `defaults_from` - (Optional) Specifies the profile that you want to use as the parent profile.
 Your new profile inherits all settings and values from the parent profile specified.

 * `idle_timeout_override` - (Optional) Specifies the number of seconds that a connection is idle before the connection flow is eligible for deletion.
 Possible values are disabled, indefinite, or a numeric value that you specify.
 The default value is disabled.

+* `share_pools` - (Optional) Specify if you want to share the pool, default value is "disabled"

 * `max_age` - (Optional) Specifies the maximum age in number of seconds allowed for a connection in the connection reuse pool.
 For any connection with an age higher than this value, the system removes that connection from the reuse pool.
 The default value is 86400.